Erwan-Maraud/Erwan-Maraud/README.md

 This repository gathers projects, experiments, and exercises aimed at strengthening my technical skills and exploring new approaches to data analysis.

-## 🛠️ Skills
+## 🛠️ Skills & Tools

-### Main tools
-- R • Quarto • RShiny
+**Main** : R • Quarto • RShiny • Python • SQL ; with strong capabilities in data visualization, data management, and statistical analysis
-- Python
-- SQL

-### Additional tools
-- Power BI
+**Familiar** : Power BI • SAS • C++
-- SAS
-- C++

-### Data skills
-- Data vizualisation • Data managment • Data analysis • Statistical analysis •

 ## 📚 Currently Learning
+Focusing on Python for data analysis, advanced SQL, and data engineering concepts to broaden technical expertise.

+## ⚡ Fun fact:
-- Python for data analysis
+  - Practicing weightlifting for over 10 years 💪
-- Advanced SQL
-- Data engineering concepts
+  - Owner of a dachshund 🐶 (aka “sausage dog”)
+  - Big fan of Pizza 🍕
+  - Interested in finance and markets 💹